gramineproject/gramine/Documentation/devel/encfiles.rst

 files on host storage (untrusted) and the representation inside the SGX enclave (trusted).

-An encrypted file is stored on the untrusted host storage in a file with the same pathname, but augmented with additional metadata and split into 4KB chunks (pages).
+An encrypted file is stored on the untrusted host storage, augmented with additional metadata and split into 4KB chunks (pages).
 Each chunk is also referred to as a "node".

 .. image:: ../img/encfiles/02_encfiles_representation.svg
    :target: ../img/encfiles/02_encfiles_representation.svg